mqq-marek/ProjectEuler-254/README.md

 - digits are in ascending order
 - there is max 1 time 1, 2 times 2, ..., 8 times 8 and any number of 9 digits

+We can look as prospect n as pair prefix and suffix.
+- Prefix contains digits from 1 to .8 and has length in range 0..36 digits with the longest prefix: 12233344445555566666677777778888888
+- Suffix 0 or more digits 9.
+Unlimited length.

-We modify method which gives us next n in a way that after every increment we will enforce that number will be modified in a way that digits fulfill prefix definition.
+We modify method which gives us next n in a way that after every increment we will enforce that next number will be modified in a way that enforce rules states above.

-Update function will verify that digit d will not occur more that d times.
+Update function will verify that digit d will not occur more that d times except 9.

 ```python
 class Digits: